HackYourFuture/Project/documentation/guide-newproject.md

 > **Note**: You can install `create-react-app` globally by using the following command in the CLI: `npm install -g create-react-app`

 Make sure you are in the root of your project folder.
 Then execute the following command through the CLI: `create-react-app client`.
-This will create a `client/` folder in your project, including a basic React setup.
+This will create a `client/` folder in your project, including a basic React setup inside.

+This is good for now, as we'll be working on the frontend during the upcoming weeks.

+P.S This might be a good moment for another GIT commit.
+Make the message meaningful!

 ### Splitting your application code: folder organisation